ThirtySomething/Weatherstation/Build.md

   * `linux-x64`
   * `win-x64`

-* The build process will build the client as well as the server and all available plugins for the given destination/architecture.
+* The build process will build the device as well as the remote device and all available plugins for the given destination/architecture.

 * Compile the code for the desired destination(s).

 * After the build process is finished, copy the folder `./build/linux-arm/` to your Raspi.

-* For the server you need to remove the following plugins from the `Plugins` folder:
+* For the remote device you need to remove the following plugins from the `Plugins` folder:
-  * `Lcd.dll` - Remove this because on the server you usually don't have the Tinkerforge display of the weather station.
+  * `Lcd.dll` - Remove this because on the remote device you usually don't have the Tinkerforge display of the weather station.
   * `MQTT.dll` - Remove this unless you want to re-publish the data to another broker/topic.
-Don't remove `M2Mqtt.dll` because it's used by the server to deal with MQTT.
+Don't remove `M2Mqtt.dll` because it's used by the remote device to deal with MQTT.

 ## First run

 On the first run some config files with default values are created.
-Start the client <pre>
+Start the device <pre>
-dotnet Client.dll
+dotnet device.dll
 </pre>
-or the server <pre>
+or the remote device <pre>
-dotnet Server.dll
+dotnet RemoteDevice.dll
 </pre>
 Execute this commands on the command line in the `build` path of your architecture.
 Then abort the loop by pressing the escape button.
 In the next step configure each `*.config` file to fit your needs.
 For further details see the [plugins](./Plugins/Readme.md) documentation.

 ## Abort the program

-Both programs, the client as well the server, are running in an endless loop.
+Both programs, the device as well the remote device, are running in an endless loop.
 To abort the loop, just hit the escape button.

 ## Configuration

 The config files are named like the plugins with `Config.config` at the end.
 See the [plugins](./Plugins/Readme.md) and their configs for more details.

-The description for configuring the [client](./Client/Readme.md) or the [server](./Server/Readme.md) can be found in their respective directories.
+The description for configuring the [device](./Device/Readme.md) or the [remote device](./RemoteDevice/Readme.md) can be found in their respective directories.

 ## Caveats

-* You cannot run the client and the server on one machine using the same plugin directory.
-The plugins cannot be used simultaneously by the client and the server.
-If you want to run both on the same machine, you need to have two plugin directories and to configure one for the client and the other for the server.
+* You cannot run the device and the remote device at one machine using the same plugin directory.
+The plugins cannot be used simultaneously by the device and the remote device.
+If you want to run both on the same machine, you need to have two plugin directories and to configure one for the device and the other for the remote device.

 * Some of the plugins are using NuGet packages.
-During the deployment the plugins have a different deployment location than the client program.
+During the deployment the plugins have a different deployment location than the device program.
 Some of the DLLs will load additional dependencies - but somehow they are not taken from the plugin path.
-Caused by this the NuGet packages are also added to the client/server project.
+Caused by this the NuGet packages are also added to the device/remote device project.
 This solved the issue, but it's not a good solution.

 * Unfortunately there is somehow a dependency mismatch with the `SQLite` plugin.
 So it's necessary to reference `SQLitePCLRaw.bundle_green`.